 The Curonian Spit is a unique nature reserve which is often called the Lithuanian Sahara desert due to its impressive sand dunes.
 Today discover the beautiful, wild nature, pine forests and golden beaches.
 Take a walk through the Hill of Witches and climb Parnidzio sand dune to admire the panoramic views over Nida.
 (B)

-Morning at leisure, before driving to airport and drop off car before flight back to the UK.(B)
+Drive to Vilnius airport and drop off car before flight back to the UK.(B)

 This is an example itinerary accompanied by a guide price.
 If you would like alternative options, or if you have a higher or lower budget than the guide price, please ring one of our travel specialists on 0207 666 1290 and we can tailor this trip to suit your precise requirements.